Skip to content

 Persistence

 Admin state — pending queue, approved users, blocked names, active sessions, and invite codes — is persisted to SQLite at {data_dir}/admin.db alongside the chain DB.
-Every mutation writes through synchronously; reads still come from the in-memory mirror for speed.
+Every mutation writes through synchronously; reads come from the in-memory mirror for speed.
 Effects:

 • Node restarts do not invalidate session cookies, drop the pending queue, void invite codes, or undo blocks.